-As an aid in identifying patients with Fabry disease
+Identifying patients with Fabry disease

-Identifying patients with metachromatic leukodystrophy (MLD) or Fabry disease
+Identifying patients with metachromatic leukodystrophy

 Fabry disease is an X-linked recessive lysosomal storage disorder caused by a deficiency of the enzyme alpha-galactosidase A (alpha-Gal A).
 Reduced enzyme activity results in accumulation of glycosphingolipids in the lysosomes throughout the body, in particular, the kidney, heart, and brain.
 Severity and onset of symptoms are dependent on the residual enzyme activity.
-Symptoms may include acroparesthesias (pain crises), multiple angiokeratomas, reduced or absent sweating, and corneal opacity.
-Renal insufficiency, leading to end-stage renal disease and cardiac and cerebrovascular disease.
-There are renal and cardiac variant forms of Fabry disease may be underdiagnosed.
-Females who are carriers of Fabry disease can have clinical presentations ranging from asymptomatic to severely affected, and may have alpha-Gal A activity in the normal range.
+Symptoms may include acroparesthesias (pain crises), multiple angiokeratomas, reduced or absent sweating, corneal opacity, renal insufficiency leading to end-stage renal disease, and cardiac and cerebrovascular disease.
+There are renal and cardiac variant forms of Fabry disease that may be underdiagnosed.
+Females who are carriers of Fabry disease can have clinical presentations ranging from asymptomatic to severely affected, and they may have alpha-Gal A activity in the normal range.
 Individuals with Fabry disease, regardless of the severity of symptoms, may show an increased excretion of ceramide trihexoside in urine.

 Metachromatic leukodystrophy (MLD) is an autosomal recessive lysosomal storage disorder caused by a deficiency of the arylsulfatase A enzyme, which leads to the accumulation of various sulfatides in the brain, nervous system, and visceral organs, including the kidney and gallbladder.
 The 3 clinical forms of MLD are late-infantile, juvenile, and adult, depending on age of onset.
 All result in progressive neurologic changes and leukodystrophy demonstrated on magnetic resonance imaging.
-Symptoms may include hypotonia, clumsiness, diminished reflexes, and slurred speech.
-Progressive neurodegeneration occurs with a typical disease course of 3 to 10 years.
-Juvenile MLD (20%-30% of cases) is characterized by onset between 4 and 14 years.
-Typical presenting features are behavior problems, declining school performance, clumsiness, and slurred speech.
-Neurodegeneration occurs at a somewhat slower and more variable rate than the late-infantile form.
-Adult MLD (15%-20% of cases) has an onset after puberty and can be as late as the fourth or fifth decade.
-Presenting features are often behavior and personality changes, including psychiatric symptoms; clumsiness, neurologic symptoms, and seizures are also common.
-The disease course has variable progression and may occur over 2 to 3 decades.
+Symptoms may include hypotonia, clumsiness, diminished reflexes, slurred speech, behavioral problems, and personality changes.
+Individuals with MLD typically show an increased excretion of sulfatides in urine.

 No evidence of ceramide trihexosides or sulfatide accumulation suggests normal enzyme activities.